Understanding the U.S. Entry Visa

 What is the purpose of the visa?

-The visa allows you to travel to a U.S. port-of-entry (airport, for example) and present yourself to a U.S. Immigration Inspector.
-The Inspector will ask you some questions about your intentions for coming to the U.S. and check to make sure you have the appropriate visa.
-Once admitted, an I-94 Arrival/Departure Record will be created for you, which indicates the nonimmigrant status you are allowed to use and the amount of time you are allowed to stay.
+The visa allows a nonimmigrant to travel to a U.S. port-of-entry (airport, for example) and present themself to a U.S. Immigration Inspector.
+The Inspector will ask some questions about the intent of coming to the U.S. and check to make sure that the nonimmigrant has an appropriate visa.
+Once admitted, an I-94 Arrival/Departure Record will be created.
+This indicates which nonimmigrant status they have been admitted to and the amount of time they are allowed to stay.

 A J-1 Exchange Visitor should only enter the U.S. with the visa that has the school's (or program) name noted on it (see annotation, above), even if the visa has not yet expired.
-If you change schools or programs, obtain a visa with the new program name noted on it before entering or re-entering the U.S.
+If changing schools or programs, obtain a new visa with the new program name noted on it before entering or re-entering the U.S.

-Visa Expiration and Your Length of Stay in the U.S.
+Visa Expiration and Length of Stay in the U.S.

-Although a visa has an expiration date, it does not determine how long you can remain in the U.S. (a visa is an ENTRY document only).
-Once you are in the U.S., there are other factors that determine your length of stay.
+Although a visa has an expiration date, it does not determine how long one can remain in the U.S. (a visa is an ENTRY document only).
+Once n the U.S., there are other factors that determine the allowed length of stay.
 International visitors coming to the U.S. as F-1 or J-1 students are generally allowed to remain for the length of their academic programs.

 Applying For A Visa

-To find out about the steps involved in your visa application, see our web page, Applying For A Visa.
+For information about the steps involved in a visa application, see Applying For A Visa.